Frequently Asked Questions

 The Faith Expansion Capital Campaign team also wants to ensure key milestones and successes are recognized and celebrated, along with the commitment of the church family and the hard work of those involved in the campaign.

 As we all trust God and follow through on our personal giving commitments, as a church, we continue doing exciting and outreach-focused ministry in our community and world.
 We do what we need to do to steward on-going growth as we give faithfully and sacrificially month by month.
-As we approach the end of the three-year campaign period, the Council will prayerfully assess what God’s next step is.
-That could mean an extension of the capital campaign or a pause in our capital campaign for a pre-determined period of time.
+As we approached the end of the initial three-year campaign period (2015-2018), Pastor’s Council prayerfully considered the next steps and decided to continue with another three-year campaign of saving of funds together.
+This three-year period (beginning April 2019) will be segmented into one-year periods which will allow people to re-evaluate and/or reset their giving, or to give opportunity for those who prefer to give in shorter blocks of time. .

 Eaglemont Christian Church’s mission to know God, love people and serve the world is about reaching people.
 The Pastor’s Council has come to the place of genuinely sensing God’s leadership to move this direction.
 The vision for the Faith Expansion Capital Campaign is not the new building – it is people - reaching those who do not yet know Christ, and seeing them grow as Christ-followers.
 We are not going to stop ministry as we climb this hill together.
 Please be assured that Pastor’s Council and the FECC team are sensitive to the need to continue the church’s outreach and strive to always seek a balance between that and the capital campaign.